BobbyShaftoe/auto-infra-deploy-unit-test/README.md

 # Spec For Infrastructure Testing Framework
-### Attempting to Simulate Unit and Integration Tests
+### Attempting to Simulate/Approximate some typical Software Unit and Integration Test Process
     Currently, this is a simple idea and POC
     The original and first idea was that a listener such as a message queue like Kafka, a named pipe, and/or just a simple script  to consume output of a Terraform action either by stream redirection or simply tailing a logfile
     The Python libs mentioned above to consume output from a terraform command through message queue or similar, make connections, handle data, parse results perform tests, write out formats (Junit/XML and Json)